 Contributions are recognized when the donor makes a promise to give to Habitat that is, in substance, unconditional.
 Unconditional contributions that are restricted by the donor are reported as increases in unrestricted net assets, if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor-restricted contributions are reported as increases in temporarily or permanently restricted net assets depending on the nature of the restrictions.
+All other donor-restricted net assets depending on the nature of the restrictions.
 When a restriction expires, or when a pledge becomes due, temporarily restricted net assets are reclassified to unrestricted net assets.

 Unconditional promises to give that are expected to be collected within one year are recorded as contributions receivable at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated cash flows.
 Conditional promises to give are not included as support until the conditions are substantially met.
-Unconditional promises to give were approximately \$5,000 as of June 30, 2017 and are included on the statement of financial position.
+Unconditional promises to give were approximately \$5,000 as of June 30, 2018 and are included on the statement of financial position.